+3.1 Definition:

-- 3.1 Definition: RSE is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity.
-RSE involves a combination of sharing information, and exploring issues and values.
-RSE is not about the promotion of sexual activity. - 3.1.1 From September 2020, Relationships Education is compulsory for all primary schools as set out in the DfE Guidance (2019).
+3.1.1 From September 2020, Relationships Education is compulsory for all primary schools as set out in the DfE Guidance (2019).
 For all maintained schools there is also a statutory duty to provide Health Education.
 This includes primary aged children learning about the 'changing adolescent body', included in the expected outcomes for primary Health Education.
 (Relationships Education, Relationships and Sex Education, and Health Education, DfE, 2019).

-- 3.1.2 From September 2020, Relationships and Sex Education (RSE) is compulsory for all pupils receiving secondary education as set out in the DfE Guidance (2019).
-They also make Health Education compulsory in all schools except independent schools (Relationships Education, Relationships and Sex Education, and Health Education, DfE, 2019). - 3.1.3 Effective Relationships, Health and Sex Education can make a significant contribution to the development of the personal skills needed by pupils if they are to establish and maintain relationships.
+- 3.1.2 Effective Relationships, Health and Sex Education can make a significant contribution to the development of the personal skills needed by pupils if they are to establish and maintain relationships.
 It also enables children and young people to make responsible and informed decisions about their health and well-being.
-This is why the DfE recommend:

-"... that all primary schools should have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.
-It should ensure that both boys and girls are prepared for the changes that adolescence brings and - drawing on knowledge of the human life cycle set out in the national curriculum for science - how a baby is conceived and born."
-(Relationships Education, Relationships and Sex Education, and Health Education, DfE, 2019, para 67).

-- 3.2 Compulsory aspects of Relationships, Sex and Health Education. - 3.2.1 End of primary and secondary expectations and curriculum content is given in the Relationships Education, Relationships and Sex Education, and Health Education DfE guidance (2019).
+This is why the DfE recommend: - "... that all primary schools should have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.
+It should ensure that both boys and girls are prepared for the changes that adolescence brings and drawing on knowledge of the human life cycle set out in the national curriculum for science how a baby is conceived and born."
+(Relationships Education, Relationships and Sex Education, and Health Education, DfE, 2019, para 67). - 3.2 Compulsory aspects of Relationships, Sex and Health Education. - 3.2.1 End of primary expectations and curriculum content is given in the Relationships Education, Relationships and Sex Education, and Health Education DfE guidance (2019).
 These are available in Appendix 1. - 3.2.2 The sex education contained in National Curriculum science (Key Stages 1-4) is compulsory. - 'All children, including those who develop earlier than average, need to know about puberty before they experience the onset of physical changes' (1.13) - Children should learn 'how a baby is conceived and born' before they leave primary school (1.16) - 3.2.3 RHSE plays a very important part in fulfilling the statutory duties all schools have to meet.
 RHSE helps children understand the difference between safe and abusive relationships and equips them with the skills to get help if they need it.
 It also teaches them about the importance of a healthy lifestyle and positive mental health, about online and off line safety.
 Schools have responsibilities for safeguarding and a legal duty to promote pupil well-being (Education and Inspections Act 2006 Section 38). - RHSE is an important part of Personal, Social, Health Education (PSHE) (DfE, 2014). - When any school provides RSHE they must have regard to the Secretary of States guidance; this is a statutory duty.
-Ofsted will evaluate how schools help to ensure a healthy lifestyle for their children (Ofsted, 2019, Education Inspection Framework Para 28). - 3.2.4 RHSE has clear links with other school policies aimed at promoting pupils' spiritual, moral, social and cultural development, including: - Anti-Bullying Policy - Behaviour Policy - Confidentiality Policy
+Ofsted will evaluate how schools help to ensure a healthy lifestyle for their children (Ofsted, 2019, Education Inspection Framework Para 28). - 3.2.4 RHSE has clear links with other school policies aimed at promoting pupils' spiritual, moral, social and cultural development, including: - Anti-Bullying Policy - Behaviour Policy - Confidentiality Policy - Drug and Alcohol Education Policy - Equal Opportunities Policy - Health and Safety Policy - ICT Policy and Safe Internet Use Policy